An open source team

 The only conditions where code shall not be developed and released in the open are:

-- Skylight does not have the rights to reproduce and release the item.
+- Skylight doesn’t have the rights to reproduce and release the item.
 The public release of the item is restricted by other law or regulation, such as the Export Administration Regulations or the International Traffic in Arms Regulation.

-- These decisions will be made as needed by Skylight, which will lead an interdisciplinary team to review the conditions under which code will not be made available publicly.
+- These decisions will be made as needed by Skylight, which will lead an interdisciplinary team to review the conditions under which code won’t be made available publicly.
 Any further exemptions will be rare, documented publicly, and the result of compelling interest.

 Skylight would like to thank 18F, and their predecessors, for creating the template for this open source policy.

-If we decide to change this policy, we will update the modification date below.
+If we decide to change this policy, we’ll update the modification date below.

 Updated: April 4, 2017